harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 }

 ```
-When receiving `string` values, *HCL* inspects the value and converts it to a `number` or a `boolean` if possible.
+When receiving `string` values, *HCL* inspects the value and converts it to a `number` or a `boolean` if possible (as mentioned earlier).
 However, there are some important caveats that every *Terraform* user needs to know.
 You can read more about those [caveats here](https://www.terraform.io/docs/configuration/variables.html#booleans){:target="_blank"}.

 ### Lists